Best Investment Plans in India

 as well as avoiding overspending

-- Start small and gradually increase invested amount.
+- Best is to start with small and gradually increase invested amount.
 Choose premium payment options

 ranging from monthly to annual to single premium

-- Research a lot before investing; use help of financial planner if need be
+- Research a lot before investing; use help of financial planner if need and invest in the best investment plan

 - Review portfolio each year and make changes accordingly